-14 Ways to Protect Strawberry Plants from Birds
+14 Best Ways to Protect Strawberry Plants from Birds

-Strawberries are delicious, juicy, and nutritious.
-Why wouldn’t you want to grow them in your garden?
+Strawberries are delicious, juicy, and nutritious – of course you want to grow them in your garden.
 However, you’re not the only one who goes crazy for strawberries.
-Nothing is more frustrating than losing those precious berries to birds and pests who have stolen your harvest.
-Luckily, there are several simple, inexpensive and humane ways to defend your garden and protect your strawberry plants from birds.
+It’s incredibly frustrating to spend time and energy to grow precious berries only be stolen and devoured by pests!
+Luckily, there are several simple, inexpensive (and humane!) ways to defend your garden and protect your strawberry plants from birds.

 closeup of a strawberry on the vine with title - 14 simple ways to protect strawberry plants